 If a member dies, their interest passes on to their surviving spouse or children, but only as benefits (such as a percentage of profit).
 Heirs do not have a right to management interest in an LLC, and the remaining members may want to initiate a buyout of the deceased’s next of kin.

 Dissolving and reforming the LLC may be the best choice in some circumstances.
 It enables new members to join and former members to leave with their share of interest.

-File proper change of ownership paperwork
+File proper change of ownership paperwork in Arizona

 When an LLC’s members have changed, you’ll need to file your Articles of Amendment with the Arizona Corporation Commission.

 LLC transfer of ownership may seem overwhelming, but a well-written operating agreement can help the transition go smoothly.
 If you encounter problems with buyers or other members, seek the advice of a professional business attorney to help you resolve them.

 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 - Can I sell my interest in an Arizona LLC?